-In order to prevent the over stressing of switchgear, a lower value of test voltage is allowed for cables terminated in non-withdrawable switchgear (oil switches, switch fuses and most ring main units) when the busbars remain live during the DC voltage test.
-These values appear in the right hand columns of Tables 2A and 2B.
+The values in the table below are suitable for cables terminated in non-withdrawable switchgear (oil switches, switch fuses and most ring main units) when the busbars remain live during the DC voltage test.

 When testing cables through switchgear after installation, circuit breakers should be withdrawn or the switch otherwise isolated, so that the test voltage is only applied to those parts of the switch which cannot readily be disconnected.
 Switchgear mounted cts may normally remain connected, but vts will need to be isolated.